inpsyde/composer-asset-compiler/README.md

 (of course, `"yarn"` can be used to force the usage of *Yarn*).

-`commands` is one of the settings that can be set per-environment, so that it is possible to force a package manager for the usage systems, without affecting the others.
+`commands` is one of the settings that can be set per-environment, so that it is possible to force a package manager in some systems, without affecting the others.

 For example: